Merville Estate of 200 acres (not to be confused with Merville House - UCD) is farmed by Mr O’Farrell.

 Trevor Overend (Solicitor) buys a farmhouse on Upper Kilmacud Road and calls it Airfield.

 Dalys move into Kilmacud House (Kilmacud stream becomes known as Daly’s river).
 George Gough 2nd Viscount dies

-on 31st May he is buried at Stillorgan (St Brigids).
+on 31st May and is buried at Stillorgan (St Brigids).

-Sydney George Crawford is born at Stillorgan Cottage on Brewery Road, he took part in the battle of the Somme and killed on active service.
+Sydney George Crawford is born at Stillorgan Cottage on Brewery Road, he took part in the battle of the Somme and was

 content by June Bow & Karen Poff